 - Depression, even when engaging in the behaviors.

-Most of these signs are indicative of addiction, regardless of the subject (i.e.) substances or behaviors.
+Most of these signs are indicative of addiction, regardless of the subject, substances or behaviors.

 When an individual suffers from addiction, there is typically an underlying cause.
-Like with drugs and alcohol, the most effective means of overcoming addiction is to get to the cause.
+Like with drugs and alcohol, the most effective means of overcoming addiction is to get to the underlying causes and conditions.
+Once you identify these and become more aware of your triggers, you can begin to implement healthier coping mechanisms that will improve your quality of life.

 Any behavior can be addictive and dangerous when a person loses control of his or her impulses.
 Understanding this gives significant insight into the importance of healing the individual.